syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-file-in-UWP.md

 PdfDocument doc = new PdfDocument();
 //Add a page to the document.
 PdfPage page = doc.Pages.Add();
-//Create PDF graphics for the page
+//Create PDF graphics for the page.
 PdfGraphics graphics = page.Graphics;
-//Load the image as stream
+//Load the image as stream.
 Stream imageStream = typeof(MainPage).GetTypeInfo().Assembly.GetManifestResourceStream("Sample.Assets.Data.Autumn Leaves.jpg");
 //Load the image from the disk.
 PdfBitmap image = new PdfBitmap(imageStream);
-//Draw the image
+//Draw the image.
 graphics.DrawImage(image, 0, 0);
-//Create memory stream
+//Create memory stream.
 MemoryStream ms = new MemoryStream();
-//Open the document in browser after saving it doc.Save(ms);
+//Open the document in browser after saving it. doc.Save(ms);
-//Close the document
+//Close the document.
 doc.Close(true);
 Save(ms, "Sample.pdf");